coralblocks/CoralAffinity/README.md

 ## Affinity.setSchedulableCpus()

 You can use the method `setSchedulableCpus()` from [Affinity](https://github.com/coralblocks/CoralAffinity/blob/1b287c590a75ad7afef153877d3c3b364bbd0041/src/main/java/com/coralblocks/coralaffinity/Affinity.java#L159) to set the affinity mask to be any _non-isolated_ cpu core, in other words, cpu cores that are _schedulable_ by the kernel.
-Below we list the method documentation for reference:
+Below we list this method documentation for reference:
 ```java
 	/**
 	 * Sets the thread affinity of the calling thread to be any schedulable CPU logical processor which is not isolated